-The rules of the Senior Executive Incentive Plan specifically provide that a participant must not transfer, encumber, dispose of or have a Security Interest issued over Plan Shares, or any beneficial interest in Plan Shares, unless all restrictions on the transfer, encumbrance or disposal of the Plan Shares have been met or waived by the Board or the Board has provided prior written consent.
+The rules of the Senior Executive Incentive Plan and the Crown Digital Senior Executive Incentive Plan specifically provide that a participant must not assign, transfer, encumber, dispose of or have a Security Interest issued over Plan Shares, or any beneficial interest in Plan Shares, unless all restrictions on the transfer, encumbrance or disposal of the Plan Shares have been met or waived by the Board or the Board has provided prior written consent.
 A Security Interest is defined to include any mortgage, charge, pledge, lien, encumbrance or other third party interest of any nature.
-The rules of the Senior Executive Incentive Plan also require participants to comply with Crown's Securities Trading Policy at all times.
+The rules of the Senior Executive Incentive Plan and the Crown Digital Senior Executive Incentive Plan also require participants to comply with Crown's Securities Trading Policy at all times.